AzizBahloul/F_ooredoo/README.md

-# F**k Ooredoo - The Ultimate "Fuck You" to ISP Throttling
+# F_ooredoo - The Ultimate Anti-Throttling Torrent Client

 **Version 1.0.2** by **Mohamed Aziz Bahloul**

 ## 😤 Why This Exists

-So Ooredoo thinks they can **fuck with our torrents**, huh?
-They think throttling our bandwidth and blocking our downloads is cool? **FUCK THAT NOISE.**
+So Ooredoo thinks they can mess with our torrents, huh?
+They think throttling our bandwidth and blocking our downloads is acceptable? **NOT TODAY.**

 This isn't just a torrent client.
-This is a **middle finger wrapped in encryption, delivered through Tor, straight to Ooredoo's DPI systems.**
+This is **a middle finger wrapped in encryption, delivered through Tor, straight to Ooredoo's DPI systems.**

 [![PyPI version](https://img.shields.io/pypi/v/fuckooredoo.svg)](https://pypi.org/project/fuckooredoo/)
 [![Fuck Throttling](https://img.shields.io/badge/Fuck-Throttling-red.svg)]()